tikenn/kinome_toolbox/README.md

 <summary>KINOME.enrich(<i>data_object</i>)</summary>

 * #### KINOME.enrich
-   This is passed a JSON kinome object as outlined at [https://app.swaggerhub.com/apis/adussaq/KINOME/1.0.0](Swagger Hub KINOME).
+   This is passed a JSON kinome object as outlined at [Swagger Hub KINOME](https://app.swaggerhub.com/apis/adussaq/KINOME/1.0.0).
 It returns the same object but with an additional series of functions.
 These functions include list, get, clone, stringify, and depending on the level: put and level_up.
-More information below at [#kinome-data-objects](Kinome Data Objects).
+More information below at [Kinome Data Objects](#kinome-data-objects).

 </details>